 Scheduling your routine furnace maintenance helps keep your furnace running up to 30% more efficient and helps extend the life of the equipment.
-But things can still stop working, and when they do, you may feel like it’s always something else.
+But things can still stop working, and when they do, you might feel like you’re always hearing about something else.

-This time it’s your heat exchanger, next time it’s your control valve.
+This time it’s your motor, next time it’s your control board.
 Now your find out the flame sensor has to be replaced.

 What is a flame sensor, anyway?

 A flame sensor is a critical safety component on your gas furnace.
-During the ignition sequence, your gas furnace goes through a process where either a hot surface ignitor or a spark will actually ignite the gas.
-Once the gas is ignited, the flame sensor produces a current of electricity.
-The electricity is calculated in micro amps.
-If the furnace’s control board does not read the correct level of micro amps, the furnace will quit giving the system fuel to prevent an explosion.
+During the ignition sequence, your gas furnace goes through a process where either a spark or a hot surface igniter actually ignites the gas.
+When the gas is ignited, the flame sensor produces a current of electricity.
+The electricity is measured in micro amps.
+If the furnace’s control board fails to read the right level of micro amps, the furnace will quit giving the system fuel to avoid an explosion.

-Over time, if the flame sensor is not cleaned properly, oxidation or carbon buildup can impede the flame sensor’s ability to work properly, which can result in a malfunction of the furnace.
+Over time, if the flame sensor is not adequately cleaned, oxidation or carbon buildup can impede the flame sensor’s ability to function properly, which can result in a malfunction of the furnace.

-The way to diagnose if a dirty flame sensor is to blame for a furnace malfunction is to take a micro amp draw reading, which an expert furnace technician can supply you.
-If a dirty flame sensor is the guilty party, the furnace expert will clean the sensor with steel wool.
-If dirt was the only factor, we will see a significantly higher amp reading.
-If the reading does not change, the technician will carry on with the heating equipment repair diagnostic process.
+The way to determine if an unclean flame sensor is causing a furnace malfunction is to take a micro amp draw reading, which a professional furnace technician can supply you.
+If a dirty flame sensor is the guilty party, the technician will clean the sensor with steel wool.
+If dirt was the sole factor, we will see a significantly higher amp reading.
+If the reading doesn’t change, the technician will carry on with the heating equipment repair diagnostic process.

-If you aren’t confident your heating equipment is going to make it through these last few weeks of winter, give A-PLUS Service Experts a call and we’ll come out and give you a full furnace maintenance or a free in-home estimate on a new heating system.
+If you aren’t sure your heating equipment is going to make it through these last few weeks of winter, give A-PLUS Service Experts a call and we’ll come out and give you a full furnace maintenance or a complimentary in-home estimate on a new heating system.